joshuakleveter/pluralsight/javascript_path/08_advanced_jquery/NOTES.md

 Using `function myFunc () { .. }` syntax to declare functions is a bad idea as the function will be added to the global scope.
 Only use of the `var` keyword will keep your scope in order.

+### Stub Functions

+A common way to extend functions is with a _function stub_.

+A stub should only be one line of code that calls the new function with previous default params hard-coded.

+Stub functions should only be used in a stop-gap situation.
+If you have time there are much better routes.

+Adding stubs dramatically increases the need for internal documentations.